What is Corporate Governance?

 This is a sub-committee of the board of trustees.
 It assesses aspects of the organisation such as the board of trustees’ effectiveness, benchmarking employee pay, defining procedures for appointing new board members and leadership succession plans.

-This meeting focuses on ensuring the organisation is meeting its charitable objectives, stays financially viable and ensures that a safe, accessible, high-quality service is provided to all clients.
+The Executive Leadership Team meetings focus on ensuring the organisation is meeting its charitable objectives, stays financially viable and ensures that a safe, accessible, high-quality service is provided to all clients.